BraneShop/BraneShop.github.io/src/templates/dlw-content.md

-<p> <em>A specialised deep learning intensive session, tailored towards the kinds of
+<p> <em class="tag">A specialised deep learning intensive session, tailored towards the kinds of
 problems and areas your organisation is interested in.</em>
 </p>